Friday, July 15th

 Monday, July 18th

 As soon as I removed the shoe, the bug scurried away.
-It has remained under the shoe for nearly eleven hours, and there is a bug-like limb clinging to the bottom of my shoe, but the bug lives on.
+There is a bug-like limb clinging to the bottom of my shoe, but the creature lives on.
 It has defeated me.

 Tuesday, July 19th